h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Random Grid Search Parameters
 -----------------------------

 AutoML performs a hyperparameter search over a variety of H2O algorithms in order to deliver the best model.
 In the table below, we list the hyperparameters, along with all potential values that can be randomly chosen in the search.
-If these models also have a non-default value set for a hyperparamter, we identify it in the list as well.
+If these models also have a non-default value set for a hyperparameter, we identify it in the list as well.
 Random Forest and Extremely Randomized Trees are not grid searched (in the current version of AutoML), so they are not included in the list below.

 GLM Hyperparameters